API Reference#

 async get_latest_co2g_kwh()#

-Get the latest CO2g_kwh for the Location from https://www.co2signal.com/.
+Get the latest CO2g_kwh for the Location from Electricity Maps API or CO2 Signal API.

 Returns: